 Don’t worry if your nice and cool Bodyboard ever gets a few stains.
 That’s normal.
 Typically stains on a bodyboard come from:

-• Wax buildup:
+- Wax buildup:

 Wax buildup can occur over time as you apply and remove wax from the bodyboard’s surface.
-This doesn’t happen if you dewax after riding.
+This doesn’t happen if you dewax after riding. - Dirt and sand, including sunscreen residues, etc.:

 Dirt and sand can get trapped in the crevices of the board’s surface and cause discoloration and scratches.
-This doesn’t happen if you clean properly after usage.
+This doesn’t happen if you clean properly after usage. - Salt and mineral buildup:

 Salt and minerals from the ocean can accumulate on the board’s surface and cause discoloration, corrosion, and damage over time.
-This doesn’t happen if you clean properly after usage.
+This doesn’t happen if you clean properly after usage. - Mildew and mold:

 If the bodyboard is not dried properly after use, it can develop mildew and mold, which can cause discoloration and damage to the board’s surface.
-This doesn’t happen if you dry it properly before storing.
+This doesn’t happen if you dry it properly before storing. - Tar residues:

 In some areas, there can be tar in the water coming from large ships.
 They cause really stubborn stains